ansys/pyensight/README.rst

 Dependencies
 ------------
-You will need a locally installed and licensed copy of Ansys to run EnSight, with the first supported version being Ansys 2022 R2.
+You will need a locally installed and licensed copy of Ansys to run EnSight.
+The first supported version being part of the Ansys 2022 R2.

 Documentation and Issues